yelite/lite-config/README.md

   outputs = inputs @ {flake-parts, ...}:
     flake-parts.lib.mkFlake {inherit inputs;} ({inputs, ...}: {
       imports = [
-        inputs.lite-system.flakeModule
+        inputs.lite-config.flakeModule
       ];

-      config.lite-system = {
+      config.lite-config = {
-        # Configure the nixpkgs that is used in all configurations created by `lite-system`.
+        # Configure the nixpkgs that is used in all configurations created by `lite-config`.
         nixpkgs = {
           config = {
             allowUnfree = true;